vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/cloud-native-development.md

 ---
-title: Cloud Native Development
-weight: 70
+date: '2021-06-15'
+lastmod: '2021-07-12'
 layout: single
 team:
 - VMware Tanzu Labs
+title: Cloud Native Development
+weight: 70
+tags:
+- 12 Factor
+- Culture
+- Cloud Native
+- Architecture
 ---

 Cloud Native is at the heart of modern application development endeavors.
 Used to depict engineering practices and state of the art applications, the term "cloud-native" is omnipresent and often misunderstood.
 There is a good chance that anyone you ask will provide a different definition.